vgpunks/TooltipInfo/README.md

 - **Honor Level:** Display the honor level of players.

 - **Item Level:** Display the average item level of a player.
-(Hold Shift and hover over the player for 2 sec.)
+(Hold Shift and hover over the player for half a second.)

 - **Item Source:** Display the expansion name for items, indicating when they were introduced.